n04x/advent-of-code/README.md

 3. Repeat step 1 and step 2 until the queue is empty or the desired node is found.

 With that process in mind, I decided to rewrite the [day 9 code](day9.py) of Advent of Code entirely in order to optimize the performance.
 The theory for BFS can be found [here](https://www.educative.io/edpresso/how-to-implement-a-breadth-first-search-in-python)

+At first I was using the numpy.prod() function and after quick googling to compare between `math.prod()` vs `numpy.prod()`, it seems that the `math.prod()` option is better, faster and easier to use since it's part of Python default librairies.